vega/vega-lite/vl3-release-note.md

 - Refactor to distinguish `NormalizedUnitSpec` and `CompositeUnitSpec`
 - `x2/y2/latitude2/longitude2` channels no longer need `type` and `bin`
 - Decouple `CompositeUnitSpec` from normal `UnitSpec`
+- Simplify names of specification classes.
+For example, `TopLevelFacetedUnitSpec` is now `TopLevelUnitSpec`.